fboemer/ngraph/ABOUT.md

 In addition to IA and NNP transformers, nGraph Compiler stack has transformers for multiple GPU types and an upcoming Intel deep learning accelerator.
+The nGraph Compiler stack also includes an experimental HE (homomorphic encryption) backend, which enables inference on encrypted data.
 To support the growing number of transformers, we plan to expand the capabilities  of the hybrid transformer with a cost model and memory sharing.
 With these new features, even if nGraph has multiple backends targeting the same hardware, it will partition the graph into multiple subgraphs and determine the best way to execute each subgraph.